 Janet Kaylo comes from an extensive background as a professional dancer, choreographer, director, and educator.
-She has worked as a Certified Movement Analyst (CMA) for over 25 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).
+She has worked as a Certified Movement Analyst (CMA) for 30 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).

 Janet developed and established the first somatically–based LMA courses in the UK, and developed the Experiential Anatomy into Technique syllabus (with Gill Clarke) used as Fundamental Skills components in Trinity-Laban’s Dance Theatre training.
 She also created the first integrative LMA/BF course model used as a core component on the Dance Movement Therapy program at the Laban Centre, and created Somatic Practice and LMA as core curricula on the MA in Dance Movement Psychotherapy at Goldsmiths University of London, UK.